SammieLJ/GenePlanetTest/README.md

 ```

-## Set database access in asp.net core app
+## Set asp.net core app aplication

-## Load Balancing
+## Load Balancing - static
-This is example of more simple mechanism, that can be implemented in docker-compose.yml file.
+This is example of more simple mechanism, that can be implemented and run from docker-compose.yml file.
+You ghave to staticlly define beforehand, how many webworkers do we whant to scale.
 Basicly it is Nginx web server acting as Loadbalancer as docker container and working application servers (asp.net core api) as worker nodes.
 MySQL DB is single, and has volume stored in host mysql server. (dockerized mysql server is using filesystem of host mysql server.
 Host mysql servrer needs to be shutdown or dockerized server set on different ports)

 Demo is using http headers _X-Forwarded-For, X-Forwarded-Proto, X-Forwarded-Host_ to do load balancing task.